timflyio/proxypilot/README.md

 ## Notes

 * This requires access to tokenizer via flycast in order to use tokenizer and in order to do fly-src auth, locking down the secret to a single org/app.
 If we were to use this technique more widely we might want to consider a way to make tokenizer globally reachable via flycast without having to configure each target org.
+NOTE: proxy might support adding fly-src headers to normal requests in the future.
 * If we wanted to automate this more, we seal tokens on behalf of users at deploy time, and lock down the sealed token to a specific org/app/machine id, so that the token couldn't even be moved to another machine in the same app.
 * The `URLAUTH` is exposed to all containers via the new `/.fly/api` secrets endpoints. ie. `curl --unix-socket /.fly/api "http://flaps/v1/apps/$FLY_APP_NAME/secrets?show_secrets=1"`.
 This has implications to any container that is trying to limit secrets access!